CLASSICAL LOST AND FOUND

 Following a brief pause there's a winsome waltz [05:36] succeeded by a hesitant passage [06:51], leading to a coquettish number [07:03], and the dramatic return of LD [09:09].
 Then there's a skittish bridge [09:56] into a frenetic final coda [10:37] with bravura gilding by the soloist.
 This brings the work to a thrilling conclusion.

 The performances on this release by violinist Ayana Tsuji and the Czech Pardubice Chamber Philharmonic Orchestra under Michael Halász are equally as commendable as those on the previous two discs.
-They featured soloists Philippe Quint accompanied by the Slovak Radio Symphony Orchestra with Kirk Trevor on the podium, and Takao Nishizaki along with the Belgian Radio & Television of the French Community (RTBF) Brussels Symphony Orchestra lead by Alfred Weller.
+The ones there respectively feature soloists Philippe Quint accompanied by the Slovak Radio Symphony Orchestra with Kirk Trevor on the podium, and Takao Nishizaki along with the Belgian Radio & Television of the French Community (RTBF) Brussels Symphony Orchestra lead by Alfred Walter.

-The recordings on this most recent release were done last year at Suk Hall in Pardubice, Czech Republic, some sixty miles east of Prague.
+The recordings on this most recent release were done last year in Pardubice, Czech Republic, some sixty miles east of Prague at the House of Music's Joseph Suk Hall (no photos readily available).
 Those on the other discs were made in 2006, and 1989 at sites in Bratislava, Slovak Republic, and Brussels, Belgium, respectively.
 Despite all these differing circumstances, the three albums project amazingly consistent, generally good sounding sonic images in warm accommodating venues.

 As for the instrumental timbre, the highs are pleasant, if a tad tinkly, and the midrange pleasing.
 Beriot's conservative scoring precludes any heavy bass, but what's here is lean and clean with no low string hangover.
 In closing, all three soloists are technically accomplished virtuosos with superb tone, and this showy music would have probably come off as even more dazzling had they been a bit more highlighted.